Thursday, October 31, 2013

 Even though I continue to consume BPC on occasion - probably once or twice a week at most - I am still skeptical about the possible long term effects.
 It continues to grow in popularity and I am not surprised why - it is convenient, addictive and it really does have astounding positive effects when it comes to both satiety and mental performance.
 However, I am seeing more and more backlash against BPC from other ancestral health experts.

 The major argument against BPC is that even though butter and MCT oil both have some beneficial properties, they are relatively energy-dense and nutrient-poor compared to eating real foods.
-This begs the question, are you really doing yourself any favor by drinking pure fat for breaking or would you be better off eating a real breakfast of, for example, eggs, kale and avocado.
+This begs the question, are you really doing yourself any favor by drinking pure fat for breaking or would you be better off eating a real prednisone breakfast of, for example, eggs, kale and avocado.

 And if you wish to intermittent fast why not just have black coffee and not interrupt the fast with a large bolus of fat?